 Maple Cottage is situated on the edge of the hamlet of Leasgill which joins with Heversham.
 The small town of Milnthorpe is approx. 2 miles and offers a good selection of shops, a cafe, a very good restaurant and several takeaways.
 The Heversham Hotel is an easy walk and serves food.
 There is also a village shop in Levens

 There are some excellent places to dine out close by and details can be found in the Welcome Folder on arrival.

 The main center is Kendal which is around 6 miles from the cottage.
 This is an historic market town and is a popular tourist destination.
 It has two castles, two museums, Art Gallery, Brewery Arts Center, many shops, including both well know names and a good selection of local suppliers.

 When visiting this area there are many things available to see and do depending on preferences.
-Although in the countryside we have excellent road links close by to explore further afield.
-We have many footpaths leading from the door.
+Although in the countryside we have excellent road links close by to explore further afield and a good bus link We have many footpaths leading from the door.
 In the cottage there are current maps, leaflets and guide books to refer to.

 Local Attractions include:-

 Levens Hall which is within an easy walk of the cottage.
 This is an Elizabethan House with world famous topiary gardens created in 1690.
 It is the home of the Bagot family.There is a lovely walk along the river through the deer park.